nasjonalmuseet/gigapixel-to-ptif/README.md

 # Gigapixel to IIIF
-Convert any file, particularly large .psb files, to pyramidic tiff for IIIF server.
+Convert any image file, specifically large .psb files, to pyramidic tiff for IIIF server.

 Use:
 - put .bat file in suitable location on pc